Horní Počaply: Geography

 Horní Počaply is located about 8 km northwest of Mělník and 34 km north of Prague.
-It lies in a flat landscape of the Lower Eger Table.
+It lies in a flat landscape of the Lower Ohře Table.
 The municipality is situated on the left bank of the Elbe River.

 History

 The first written mention of Horní Počaply is in a deed of King Wenceslaus II from 1288.
 The village was divided into two parts and one was part of the Dolní Beřkovice estate from 1465, the other belonged to the Horní Beřkovice estate.
 This lasted until 1850, when an independent municipality was established.

+Demographics

 Transport

-Horní Počaply is located on the railway line from Prague to Ústí nad Labem.
+Horní Počaply is located on the railway line Prague–Ústí nad Labem.

 Sights

-The landmark of Horní Počaply is the Church of the Assumption of the Virgin Mary.
-It was originally a Gothic church from the 13th or 14th century, rebuilt in the neo-Gothic style in 1869–1871.
+The main landmark of Horní Počaply is the Church of the Assumption of the Virgin Mary.
+It is originally a Gothic church from the 13th or 14th century, rebuilt in the neo-Gothic style in 1869–1871.